The Half Dark Promise

 See, when Bobby was eight years old, a little girl and a little boy were snatched from the half dark not far from home.
 They were never seen again.
 Bobby said because of that little girl and that little boy, timoun yo in Chicago now walk home from school in groups, in the half dark just before nightfall.
 The half dark comes fast this time of year.

 Malon Edwards was born and raised on the South Side of Chicago, but now lives in the Greater Toronto Area, where he was lured by his beautiful Canadian wife.
-Many of his short stories are set in an alternate Chicago and feature people of color and Haitian Creole (Malon does not speak Haitian Creole).
-Currently, he serves as Managing Director and Grants Administrator for the Speculative Literature Foundation, which provides a number of grants for writers of speculative literature.
+Many of his short stories are set in an alternate Chicago and feature people of color.
+Malon serves as Grants Administrator for the Speculative Literature Foundation, which provides a number of grants for writers of speculative literature.

 Mandaly Louis-Charles has been running the Haitian Creole Blog for five years now and is an advocate for the Creole language.
 The blog promotes the Haitian Creole language to foreigners and natives.
-The blog address is sweetcoconuts.blogspot.com with a Twitter page @creolelingo that publishes daily Haitian Creole words and terms for native and foreigners.
+The blog’s Twitter page @creolelingo publishes daily Haitian Creole words and terms for native and foreigners.

 Mandaly just completed a project creating the first ever Creole alphabet song and animated video for the Creole language as the alphabet is unknown to most Haitians at this time.
 This successful project was done in collaboration with MIT linguistic professor Michel Degraff.
-Info on the alphabet Creole song may be found on the Haitian Creole blog at this address: http://sweetcoconuts.blogspot.com/2015/06/an-important-new-learning-tool-for.html
+Info on the alphabet Creole song may be found on the blog here.